TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/001 Introduction.md

 A common case is that the data is structured on way on the server, but it is displayed in a different way in the client.
 For that we can use DTOs.

+Async all method names

+Change POST to PUT?

 ----